tagaism/lyrics_search_js/README.md

 ### About
 ...to be filled...

-### About API
-  Read this >> [documentaion about LYRICSOVH](https://lyricsovh.docs.apiary.io/)

-  Or ask team for help in [slack channel](https://seytech.slack.com/archives/C02V7P6018U).

 ### Requirenments
+  0. Read [this doc](https://docs.google.com/spreadsheets/d/1C16rjeyxaCjVToeryv3waL0ITYyM9zePR9v6smIq0AY/edit?pli=1#gid=52519475) before starting to work
   1. Use ES6 notations for functions and variables.
   2. Use arrow style function.
   3. Use higher-order functions for arrays and objects.

+### About API
+  Read this >> [documentaion about LYRICSOVH](https://lyricsovh.docs.apiary.io/)

+  Or ask team for help in [slack channel](https://seytech.slack.com/archives/C02V7P6018U).

 ### How to create pull request (PR).
   1. Pull latest version of main:
       ```